microsoft/Windows-driver-samples/print/SimplePipelineFilter/README.md

 ---
 topic: sample
-description: This sample shows how to use the print pipeline's filter interfaces.
+description: "This sample shows how to use the print pipeline's filter interfaces."
 languages:
 - cpp
 products: